Residents told to keep windows closed as fire burns at rubber factory in Brantford, Ont.

 As crews continue to battle a fire at a rubber plant in Brantford, Ont., a public notice has been issued for nearby residents to “keep windows and doors shut and HVAC systems off.”

-Plumes of smoke filled the sky through Tuesday night into Wednesday, with officials expecting crews to remain on the scene at North West Rubber Ltd. on Henry Street for the next 48 hours, as of Wednesday at noon.
+Plumes of smoke filled the sky Tuesday night into Wednesday afternoon, with officials expecting crews to remain on the scene at North West Rubber Ltd. on Henry Street for several days.

 The Ministry of the Environment, Conservation and Parks (MECP) attended the site overnight, and an air monitoring unit has been assembled and dispatched to the scene, according to the City of Brantford.